Mat124/yr2-complete-notes/cs241_OS.md

 ![Shared memory between processes](Process_shared_memory.png "Shared process memory")
 ![Shared memory between processes](Process_shared_memory_2.png "Shared process memory")

+This doesn't work with memory paging, as page tables are generated based on the memory allocated to a process and cannot change.

 ### **Message passing**

 Messages are directly exchanged between the processes using a communication channel provided by the kernel, e.g. a buffer.
 Processes use system calls to read/write to the buffer.
 This simplifies job of programmer (as the OS programmer already wrote the hard bit) but has a larger overhead due to many system calls.